ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

     Hello World!

-Also, `hello` will now exist in `C:\Users\myname\example` on your host computer.
+Also, a binary file called `hello` will now exist in `C:\Users\myname\example` on your host computer.
 You can copy this file to your EV3 and run it!

 To exit the docker container, simply type...